sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 =====================================

 All problems receive a point score.
-However, when you establish the grading policy for your course, you sepcify the assignment types that will count toward learners' grades; for example, homework, lab, midterm, and final.
+However, when you establish the grading policy for your course, you specify the assignment types that will count toward learners' grades; for example, homework, lab, midterm, and final.

 As you develop your course, you can add problem components to the units in any subsection.
 The problem components that you add automatically inherit the assignment type that is defined at the subsection level.
-You can only set assignment types at the subsection level, not for units or individual problem components.
+You can only set assignment types at the subsection level, not at the unit or individual component level.

 For more information, see :ref:`Grading Policy`.